Enhancing the sensitivity and selectivity of pyrene-based sensors for detection of small gaseous molecules via

 \section{Conclusions}

-We presented a detailed analysis of the chemiresistive response of pyrene single-molecule junctions to the adsorption of individual gaseous molecules, aiming at a characterization of its performance as a chemical gas sensor.
+We presented a detailed analysis of the chemiresistive response of a pyrene single-molecule junction to the adsorption of individual gaseous molecules, aiming at a characterization of its performance as a chemical gas sensor.
 We studied the intermolecular interactions of the pyrene core with H$_2$O, NH$_3$, and NO$_2$, by varying the adsorption sites and adsorbate orientations, focusing on the changes in the electronic transport properties induced by the presence of the adsorbates.
 In particular, we highlight the pivotal role which can be played by DQI effects in the sensing process.

-The adsorption of NO$_2$ results in the strongest chemiresistive response.
+The adsorption of NO$_2$ yields the strongest chemiresistive response among the molecules investigated here.
 Indeed, due to its strong electron-withdrawing character, a partially filled molecular state of NO$_2$ is pinned to the Fermi level and it couples with the electronic states of the junction, giving rise to a sharp asymmetric Fano resonance.
 This mechanism is responsible for the strong electronic signal observed for NO$_2$.